Parvin E'tesami: Work

 According to Professor Heshmat Moayyad, her Safar-e ashk (Journey of a tear) counts among the finest lyrics ever written in Persian.

 Another form of poetry, the monazara (debate), claims the largest portions of E'tesami's Divan.
 She composed approximately sixty-five poems in the style of monazara and seventy-five anecdotes, fables, and allegories.
 According to Moayyad: "Parvin wrote about men and women of different social backgrounds, a wide-ranging array of animals, birds, flowers, trees, cosmic and natural elements, objects of daily life, abstract concepts, all personified and symbolizing her wealth of ideas.
-Through these figures she holds up a mirror to others showing them the abuses of society and their failure in moral commitment.
+Through these figures, she holds up a mirror to others showing them the abuses of society and their failure in moral commitment.
 Likewise, in these debates she eloquently expresses her basic thoughts about life and death, social justice, ethics, education, and the supreme importance of knowledge".

-Parvin E'tesami began writing poetry from a young age; her first published works appeared in the Iranian magazine Baharin the early 1920s, when she was just a teenager.
+Parvin E'tesami began writing poetry from a young age; her first published works appeared in the Iranian magazine Bahrain the early 1920s, when she was just a teenager.
 Throughout her life, E`tesami's work was a marriage of the traditional and modern; while her poetic style eschewed the new modernist styles and adhered closely to the forms and structures of classical Persian poetry.

+Parvin Etisami Literary Award

+Parvin Etisami Literary Award was started in 2003 by the cultural assistant of the Ministry of Culture and Islamic Guidance, in the Office of Cultural Assemblies and Activities.
+It is held in different categories of poetry, fiction, dramatic literature, research literature, children's and adolescent poetry, and children's and adults' stories.

+Death

+On 4 April 1941, Parvin Etesami died.
+On 19 October 2006, her home was designated as a national historic site in Iran.

+Parvin E'tesami contracted typhoid in March 1941.
+Her brother, Abolfath E'tesami, was preparing her collected works for a second printing.
+However, Parvin’s deteriorating condition led to her being bedridden at home on 24 March 1941.
+It is said that negligence by her doctor in treating her illness led to her death.
+As her condition worsened significantly on the night of 3 April 1941, her family sent a carriage to fetch the doctor, but he did not come.
+Ultimately, Parvin E'tesami died on 4 April 1941 at the age of 34 in Tehran and was buried in the family mausoleum at Fatima Masumeh Shrine in Qom.
+She died in her mother's arms.
+After her death, a poem was found that she wrote for her own tombstone.
+The poem was inscribed on her tombstone.
+Some couplets of the poem are translated from Persian below: